THE LISTING CONTRACT

 Also referred to as a listing agreement, the listing contract gives a licensed real estate professional authorization to act on your behalf in the sale of your home.
 Listing contracts come in all shapes and sizes, but there are characteristics which are common to all.
 Among the elements of any valid listing contract are:

-Title - All listing contracts will ask who has title to the property.
-Property can't be sold unless everyone with holds title interest in the property are part of the sale.
+TITLE - All listing contracts will ask "who has title to the property?".
+Property can't be sold unless everyone that holds title interest in the property are part of the sale.

 There can be and often are other elements to a listing contract.
 As with any legal document, you should read the listing contract very carefully and be sure you understand exactly what you are agreeing to before signing.
 If you have any questions about your listing contract it would be wise to consult a lawyer for clarification.